akhodakivskiy/VimFx/README.md

 Page up/down: <kbd>space</kbd>, <kbd>shift-space</kbd>.
 Half a page: <kbd>d</kbd>, <kbd>u</kbd>.

+Use [Caret mode] to copy text without using the mouse.

 There are of course many more shortcuts!
 Press <kbd>?</kbd> to see them all, and then <kbd>/</kbd> to search among them.
 Click on a command or open VimFx’s [options] page in the Add-ons Manager to customize the [default shortcuts].